To book Alexis Conran please contact your JLA Agent.

 Originally an advisor on the TV drama Hustle, Alexis moved to hoodwinking his victims onscreen with The Real Hustle before fronting Discovery’s Man v Expert and Hustling America.
 He’s also attempted to persuade his tech-sceptic friend Marcus Brigstocke of the virtues of gadgets on The Joy of Techs, and been a MasterChef champion.
 He reveals the psychology and behaviours that fraudsters often take advantage of as well as looking at the risks businesses and individuals face.

-Originally an advisor on the drama series Hustle, Alexis Conran has more recently exercised his talents on BBC Three’s Real Hustle.
-His task is to hoodwink unsuspecting victims, demonstrating the various tricks and traps along the way.
+Originally an advisor on the drama series Hustle, Alexis Conran also exercised his talents in front of the camera on BBC Three’s Real Hustle.
+His task was to hoodwink unsuspecting victims, demonstrating the various tricks and traps along the way.
+He combines an entertaining look at how the less scrupulous can fool their victims with a serious demonstration of the frailties in processes, flawed assumptions, and the power of a story.

 A trained actor and magician (and the son of a convicted con-man), Alexis was arguably half way to becoming the perfect scam artist.
 Fortunately his own conscience led him away from the family business.
 He explains that any grifter must have charm and the ability to blend in and out, but most importantly possess a heart of stone.

 As well as the Hustle shows, Alexis has made appearances on Hustling America and Discovery’s Man v Expert.
 He has helped BBC One’s Watchdog keep the public up-to-date with the latest scams - and how to avoid them.
 As an actor he’s appeared in Waking the Dead, Wire in the Blood, and The Durrells.
 He’s also hosted his own TalkRADIO show, The Radio Hustle, and is a Celebrity MasterChef champion.
-He also attempted to persuade his tech-sceptic friend Marcus Brigstocke of the virtues of gadgets on The Joy of Techs.
+He presents a weekend round-up of the week's news on Times Radio, and has also attempted to persuade his tech-sceptic friend Marcus Brigstocke of the virtues of gadgets on The Joy of Techs.